rluu/flashcards/README.md

 rpm -Uvh vagrant_1.9.1_x86_64.rpm
 ```

-2. Navigate to the project directory and start the VM.
+#### Navigate to the project directory and start the VM.
-Starting the Vagrant VirtualBox VM for the first time should take about 4 minutes.
+Starting the Vagrant VirtualBox VM for the first time should take about 4 to 5 minutes, depending on the speed of your internet connection.

 ```
 cd ${PROJECT_HOME}
 vagrant up
 ```

-3. Build and run.
+#### Build and run.

 ```
 vagrant ssh